C.J. Cron Player Props: Rockies vs. Dodgers

 C.J.
-Cron -- .143 average over his past 10 games -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Michael Grove on the mound, on June 28 at 8:40 PM ET.
+Cron -- with a slugging percentage of .229 in his past 10 games (including no homers) -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Emmet Sheehan on the mound, on June 29 at 8:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Dodgers.
+He racked up two hits (going 2-for-4 with an RBI) in his most recent appearance against the Dodgers.

 C.J.
 Cron Game Info & Props vs. the Dodgers